ssb214/spatialfinal2021/README.md

 HOLC_full_savannah: Census tract + HOLC data, only census tracts in Savannah with HOLC data

 Data convention HOLC_map_cityname will be used to create datasets with extra census tracts for mapping purposes.
 Need to still figure out how we want to present those maps.

+# Analysis Plan

+- Treating each metropolitan area as a spatial island
+- We will calculate the Global Moran's I for each area to see if a spatial or aspatial model would be appropriate
+- If Global Moran's I is insignificant we will move forward with an aspatial model
+- If Global Moran's I is significant and a spatial model is appropriate, we will conduct Spatial Durbin Model